-Resider Lot ntial Backland ot (Residentia al) Other Uses i.e. Business, Industrial or Commercial Minimum lot area 80,000 sq. ft.
-4.5 acres 1.5 acre es Minimum lot frontage 200 feet 50 feet 200 fee et Minimum depth: Front yard 50 feet 50 feet 150 feet t Other yards 20 feet 50 feet 50 feet Minimum lot width for 10 back from street line 2.3.5.5 (b) 150 fee t Maximum lot coverage N/A N/A see No tes A and В
+Residential Lot Backland Lot (Residentia Other Uses i.e. Business, Industrial or Commercial Minimum lot area 80,000 sq. ft.
+4.5 acres 1.5 acres Minimum lot frontage 200 feet 50 feet 200 feet Minimum depth: Front yard 50 feet 50 feet 150 feet Other yards 20 feet 50 feet 50 feet Minimum lot width for 100 feet back from street line 150 feet 2.3.5.5 (b) 150 feet Maximum lot coverage N/A N/A s ee Notes A and B

-See definition
+\\ See definition

-Refer to 2.3.5.5
+\\\ Refer to 2.3.5.5

-- Note A. Maximum lot coverage shall be 8% and the sum of all impermeable surfaces and other areas subjected to vehicle traffic or parking on a regular basis shall not exceed 50% of the total lot area within the zone of proposed use. - Note B. The definition of Lot Area set forth in Section 2.6, Definitions, shall apply, except that, in Limited Business Zones only, when a landowner has donated to the Town an easement in, or the Town has taken or purchased an easement in, any portion of a tract of land and said easement has been accepted by the Town for the relocation of an already existing public way, said portion of the tract of land shall be included in the calculation of the lot area of the tract for purposes of this bylaw, subject to the following requirements: the easement area is no greater than five (5) percent of the size of the tract; the tract remains the same dimensionally, and is not subdivided, divided, altered, or changed in any way; the boundary lines of said easement area is not included in any calculations of setback requirements; and any use or structure complies with all other requirements of this bylaw. - 2.3.5.3 One Building Per Lot - (a) Residential Use: Not more than a single dwelling shall be erected or moved on a lot.
+- Note A. Maximum lot coverage shall be 8% and the sum of all impermeable surfaces and other areas subjected to vehicle traffic or parking on a regular basis shall not exceed 50% of the total lot area within the zone of proposed use. - Note B. The definition of Lot Area set forth in Section 2.6, Definitions, shall apply, except that, in Limited Business Zones only, when a landowner has donated to the Town an easement in, or the Town has taken or purchased an easement in, any portion of a tract of land and said easement has been accepted by the Town for the relocation of an already existing public way, said portion of the tract of land shall be included in the calculation of the lot area of the tract for purposes of this bylaw, subject to the following requirements: the easement area is no greater than five (5) percent of the size of the tract; the tract remains the same dimensionally, and is not subdivided, divided, altered, or changed in any way; the boundary lines of said easement shall be considered lot lines for purposes of any setback measurements so that the easement area is not included in any calculations of setback requirements; and any use or structure complies with all other requirements of this bylaw.

+2.3.5.3 One Building Per Lot

-(b) Other Uses: Not more than a single principal building, regardless of use, shall be erected or moved onto a lot.
+- (a) Residential Use: Not more than a single dwelling shall be erected or moved on a lot. - (b) Other Uses: Not more than a single principal building, regardless of use, shall be erected or moved onto a lot.

-- 2.3.5.4 Dimensional Nonconformancy - (a) (Deleted 5/2/88 Art 9)

-(b) Two-dwelling lots.
+2.3.5.4 Dimensional Nonconformancy

+- (a) (Deleted 5/2/88 Art 9) - (b) Two-dwelling lots.
 A single lot containing two or more lawfully existing dwellings less than forty (40) feet apart at the closest point of measurement may be divided into separate lots despite not meeting yard requirements, provided all other applicable provisions of this Bylaw are satisfied.